hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

   - sso
   - okta
 ---
 Aruba Central has gone GREEN…GreenLake that is!
-If you’re reading this, then you’ve likely heard that Aruba Central is now integrated into the new HPE GreenLake Common Cloud Platform (GLCP).
-This allows IT admins to view and orchestrate critical network services such as Wired, Wireless and SD-Branch, through the same dashboard as their compute and storage infrastructure.
+Aruba Central has recently been integrated into the HPE GreenLake Cloud Platform (GLCP).
+This provides IT administrators with the ability to view and orchestrate critical network services, such as Wired, Wireless and SD-Branch, through the same dashboard as their compute and storage infrastructure.
+GLCP also supports Single Sign On (SSO) which helps simplify account management.

 If you are new to Aruba Central and are looking to enable SSO, this guide is for you.
-This will walk you through the process of configuring SSO for GreenLake and Aruba Central using Okta.
+It will walk you through the process of configuring SSO for HPE GreenLake and Aruba Central using Okta.

-### Before you Begin
+### Before starting

-Please review the [GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the Aruba Central application.
+Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the Aruba Central application.

-### Steps to Configure SSO/SAML Application in Okta
+### Configure SSO/SAML applications in Okta

 To configure application metadata in Okta, complete the following steps: